absmach/magistrala/README.md

 ## Documentation

-Official documentation is hosted at [Mainflux Read The Docs page][docs].
+Official documentation is hosted at [Mainflux official docs page][docs].
 Documentation is auto-generated, checkout the instructions on [official docs repository](https://github.com/mainflux/docs):

 If you spot an error or a need for corrections, please let us know - or even better: send us a PR.

-Additional practical information, news and tutorials can be found on the [Mainflux blog][blog].

 ## Authors